About this event

 • Organised by Digital Health

-This event will provide an introduction to digital twins and their potential for improving both personalised medicine and healthcare provision.
+Join this exciting and unique event that will provide an introduction to digital twins and their potential for improving both personalised medicine and healthcare provision.
 It will explore how interventions are being tailored to the individual, how clinical trials could be transformed, what building a virtual human involves the implications for prevention and sustainability in healthcare and the regulatory and ethical questions posed by such technology.
+This is a unique opportunity for the RSM to host an event with thought leadership and pioneers, and lead the way in sharing options and considering how to manage potential risks of digital twins healthcare.

 By attending this event, you will